Bernard-Dugas/r.diag/README.md

  and z libraries (if NetCDF v4 is used) and the expat library (for UdUnits v2).
 The current configuration assumes that the the NetCDF v4 package is used and that the netcdff library is provided as a SSM bundle that also points to the UdUnits2 necessary components.
-And that all of the other libraries are 'system' shared object items.

  Most of the code available here is written in FORTRAN (and a lot of it is still in F77).
 As a consequnce of this, the conversion tool